Graduate Diploma in Psychology Online

 Pathway to registration

 The Graduate Diploma in Psychology (Online) at UNSW offers a clear pathway for those pursuing registration as a psychologist in Australia.
-This Level 1 APAC-accredited program lays the groundwork for future studies, and upon completion, students may qualify for the Graduate Diploma in Psychology (Advanced), a Level 2 APAC-accredited course.
+This Level 1 APAC-accredited program lays the groundwork for future studies, and upon completion, students may qualify for the Graduate Diploma in Advanced Psychology, a Level 2 APAC-accredited course.
 Advancing to Levels 3 and 4 through a master’s program is the next step toward general registration as a psychologist.

-Core courses
+Introductory courses

 • Introduction to Psychology 1